-- Commitment and Dedication to their team. - Excellence in skill, effort, and attitude. . - Determined to be the best player he or she can be. - Includes additional practice outside of regular hours. - Displays Sportsmanship towards team, opponents, and officials. - Receives game or tournament award.
+- Commitment and dedication to their team. - Excellence in skill, effort, and attitude. - Determined to be the best player they can be. - Includes additional practice/training outside of regular hours. - Displays sportsmanship towards team, opponents, and officials. - Receives game or tournament awards.